Rules of Engagement for Successfully Sharing Your Faith

 Rule #3 – Be Patient

-Some folks don't understand that just because a person understands intellectually (in their head) the teachings of the Bible, it doesn't mean that they believe and accept (in their heart) the teachings of Christ.
+Some folks don't understand that just because a person understands intellectually (in their minds) the teachings of the Bible, it doesn't mean that they believe and accept (in their hearts) the teachings of Christ.

 For example, the Apostles were with Jesus for three years, and yet, it took almost ten years after His resurrection for them to understand that the gospel was meant for the entire world and not just for the Jews in the entire world.